 Change item k) in the second paragraph as follows:

 k)For non-MLO, an An AP may delete buffered BUs for implementation dependent reasons (subject to 11.2.3.10 (AP and AP MLD aging function)), including the use of an aging function and availability of buffers.
 The AP may base the aging function on the listen interval indicated by the STA in its (Re)Association Request frame or the WNM sleep interval specified by the non-AP STA in the WNM Sleep Mode Request frame.
 In addition, the S1G AP may base the aging function on the listen interval indicated by the AP in the (Re)Association Response frame.
+For MLO, an AP follows the rules defined in 35.3.12.6 (Operation for MLD listen interval). (#19227)

 11.2.3.7 Receive operation for STAs in PS mode